 on the details of

-Since its founding in 1995, Children’s Rights has used strategic litigation, advocacy and public education to reform child welfare systems and improve the lives of hundreds of thousands of children across the USA.
+Since its founding in 1995, Children’s Rights has used strategic litigation, advocacy and public education to improve the lives of hundreds of thousands of vulnerable children across the USA.

-Children’s Rights’ work is focused on ensuring that child welfare systems actually do what they are legally required to do: protect children.
+Children’s Rights’ work is focused on ensuring that government systems that care for children actually do what they are legally required to do: protect children.
 Through litigation and policy initiatives, the organization identifies failing and dangerous systems throughout the U.S. and promotes changes that will improve children’s lives.

 Children’s Rights goes to court to establish the rights of children to be protected from maltreatment and raised in safe, healthy, permanent homes—and to secure court orders that mandate top-to-bottom reform of the child welfare systems that violate these rights.
 The organization’s legal campaigns force open the doors of systems that lack the transparency and accountability necessary to identify and fix problems that often have plagued them for many years.

-CRY America’s grant to Children’s Rights in 2014-2015 will be directed towards general operating expenses to enable the organization to significantly improve its ability to defend the rights of neglected and abused children and to enable sustainable systemic changes through need based litigation.
+CRY America’s grant to Children’s Rights in 2018-2019 will be directed towards general operating expenses to enable the organization to significantly improve its ability to defend the rights of vulnerable children and to enable sustainable systemic changes through need-based litigation.

 - About CRY

 - CRY America Vision & Mission